Sexuality-Sensuality In String-Playing

 DIFFERENT EVOLUTIONARY STAGES OF SEXUALITY

-Along the continuum of human sexual behaviour we could perhaps describe a progression through three principal “evolutionary levels” of sexuality.
-At the most primitive extreme we have purely physical, “animal” sexuality, while at the highest, most “human” extreme we have ultimately “love”.
-And between these extremes we have every different gradation of “sensuality”.
-We can compare this evolution from animal sexuality to love, with the equivalent “evolutionary levels” of musical interpretation:
+Along the continuum of human sexual behaviour, we could perhaps describe a progression through three principal “evolutionary levels” of sexuality (see below).
+At the most primitive extreme we have purely physical, “animal” sexuality, while at the highest, most “human” extreme we have ultimately the intense (but tender) emotional intimacy of “love”.
+Between these extremes, we have every different gradation of “sensuality”.
+We can compare this evolution, from animal sexuality to love, with their equivalent “evolutionary levels” in the world of of musical interpretation:

 1. PURELY PHYSICAL

-Empty instrumental virtuosity, with its flashy, superficial showing off, could perhaps be considered a sort of primitive mating ritual, rather like peacock spreading its tail to impress potential partners.
+Empty instrumental virtuosity, with its flashy, superficial showing off, could perhaps be considered a sort of primitive mating ritual, rather like a peacock spreading its tail to impress potential partners.
 This is the equivalent of having a gorgeous body and displaying it.
-Or – to find less obviously sexual analogies – of hitting a golf ball one kilometer, lifting 100 kilos, or doing impressive acts of bravura etc. Empty virtuosity is the musical equivalent of sexuality at its most physical and most primitive stage: the primal world of lust, pornography, ego, breast enlargements, body building, the stereotyped sex roles of James (Bond) and Barbie ……. etc. The worst forms of emotionally-empty virtuosity are – like pornography – mechanics without meaning.
+Or – to find less obviously sexual analogies – of hitting a golf ball a great distance, lifting 100 kilos, or doing other impressive acts of bravura.
+Empty virtuosity is the musical equivalent of sexuality at its most physical and most primitive stage: the primal world of lust, pornography, ego, breast enlargements, bodybuilding, and the stereotyped sex roles of James (Bond) and Barbie.
+The worst forms of emotionally-empty virtuosity are – like pornography – mechanics without meaning.
 Music without emotionality is like sex without love, a purely physical act of egotistical bravura performed in an emotional desert.

 (SIDEBAR) Performing a virtuoso showpiece badly is similar to somebody with a not-very-gorgeous body walking along a beach in a tiny bathing costume: it’s probably better not to do it until the object to be displayed is worth showing off.